 Whixall C.E.
-Primary School and Nursery is committed to providing all pupils with the best education possible and striving to ensure that all children realise their true ability in all aspects of school life.
+Primary School and Nursery is committed to providing all children with the best education possible and striving to ensure that all children realise their true ability in all aspects of school life.

 Early Years Pupil Premium (EYPP) is additional funding for early years settings to improve the education they provide for disadvantaged 3 - 4 year-olds.

 As with all children at our school, in order to ensure maximum impact, the needs of children entitled to the Pupil Premium are clearly identified, steps are taken to meet their individual needs and their progress is closely monitored through school.
-Where small group / 1:1 support is felt to be most beneficial Pupil Premium will be used to support this provision.
+Where small group / 1:1 support is felt to be most beneficial, Pupil Premium will be used to support this provision.

 Teaching and learning at Whixall C.E.
 Primary School and Nursery is designed to meet the individual needs of all children.

 - We ensure that appropriate provision is made for children who belong to vulnerable groups and that socially disadvantaged children have their needs adequately assessed and met.

 - We recognise that not all children who receive free school meals will be socially disadvantaged, and we also recognise that not all children that are disadvantaged have free school meals.

 - We will allocate Pupil Premium funding to support the improvement and impact of quality first teaching as well as to identified priority groups and individuals.

 Pupil Premium Information

 For more details on the pupil premium please visit: